 Privately self-conscious people are not as interested in impressing others.
-They are less likely to be mislead by others, conform with the herd, or put other’s opinions before their own.
+They are less likely to be misled by others, conform with the herd, or put others opinions before their own.

-Practice this by marching to the beat of your own drum.
-By filling your wardrobe with the clothes you like.
-By referencing no compass but your own.
+Practice this by flying your own freak flag.
+Fill your wardrobe with the clothes you like.
+Reference no compass but your own.
 If you’re living authentically, your impression needs no management.

 To wrap up…

 If you find yourself falling mostly in public self-consciousness territory, fear not.
 Private self-consciousness is something that can and should be developed.